modula3/cm3/m3-sys/m3cc/gcc/gcc/config/avr/avr.md

   ""
   "
 {
-   /* One of the ops has to be in a register */ if (!register_operand(operand0, HImode)
+   /* One of the ops has to be in a register.  */ if (!register_operand(operand0, HImode)
       && !(register_operand(operand1, HImode) || const0_rtx == operands[1]))
     {